vincentmathis/osu-beatmap-downloader/README.md

 Despite this after a specific amount of songs (that I don't know) the website will prevent any further downloads.
 The program will terminate after 5 failed downloads.
 In this case **you might have to wait for half an hour or even longer** before you can download again.

 Every step will be printed in your command line window and will also be logged in `%USERPROFILE%/.osu-beatmap-downloader/downloader.log` if you want to look at it later.

+## Linux/MacOS support

+If you're not on windows, the downloader doesn't know your osu! installation location and will download all songs in a folder `osu-downloads` which will be created in your current working directory.

+You will have to manually copy the song files to your osu! installation folder.